pamaph20/CS340-S23-Notes/Day10Notes.md

 - This can get complicated really quick.

 > #### Definition
-> __Software testing__ is an investigation conducted to provide stakeholders with information about the quality of the software product or service under review
+> __Software testing__ is an investigation conducted to provide stakeholders with information about the quality of the software product or service under review.

 - Typically, tests involve input data and comparisons with output data.